-With a purpose of achieving an effective, efficient work force from all segments of society, with fairness in selection, equitable salaries and advancement based solely on one’s professional qualifications and performance.
-The Merit System Principles require that all decisions are made solely on merit, and without regard to an individual’s gender, race, religion, national origin, marital status, age, or handicapping condition.
+With the purpose of achieving an effective, efficient workforce from all segments of society, with fairness in the selection, equitable salaries, and advancement based solely on one’s professional qualifications and performance, the Merit System Principles require that all decisions are made solely on merit, and without regard to an individual’s gender, race, religion, national origin, marital status, age, or handicapping condition.

 The MSPB has been entitled with adjudicating power, meaning that the CSRA empowered the MSPB to settle legal disputes and appeals within its jurisdiction, and its decisions are legally binding.
 As a Federal Employee, you have the right to engage in discovery and request a hearing with the MSPB if you believe you have been treated unfairly.
 The Bell Law Group handles cases involving removals, suspensions over 14 days, Disability Retirement actions (FERS and CSRS), involuntary retirements and/or resignations, involuntary transfers, actions resulting in reduced compensation, unfavorable suitability determinations, IRA appeals (whistleblower retaliation), and the Uniformed Services Employment and Reemployment Act (USERRA) claims.

 If you believe your agency wrongfully took action against you that has negatively impacted your career, reach out to our national law firm.
-With offices in Washington, D.C., New York and Miami, we are available to represent federal employees located anywhere in the country.
-Call us today at 855-566-2355 or contact our federal employment law firm online to schedule your free strategy session.
-We are here to aggressively represent your rights before the Merit Systems Protections Board.
+With offices in Washington, D.C., New York, and Miami, we are available to represent federal employees located anywhere in the country.
+Contact our federal employment law firm online to schedule your free strategy session.
+We are here to aggressively represent your rights before the Merit Systems Protection Board.